Diyshift/3D-Printer/Trident Corner Cam/Readme.md

 ### Instructions:

   * Mount Top Bracket to extrusions using M3x8 SHCS and hammer nuts. *this version is for left side mount only
-  * Install Heatset in Yoke then attach to Top Bracket using M3x6 BHCS.
+  * Install Heatset in yoke then attach to Top Bracket using M3x6 BHCS.
   * Insert FFC cable into the Pi cam module and secure.
   * Pass FFC cable through rectangular slot in bottom of Cam Body.
   * Insert Pi cam board into Cam body then install cover securing it with the M2x8 Socket head self tapping screws.